zorun/openwrt-hacking/README.md

 the basic structure, but some bits are still missing, for instance the "Extended Radio Data" (ERD) part is often not correctly interpreted.

+Here is an example that shows several configuration data (MAC address, router model...)

     $ tools/parse-routerboot.py hap-ac2/mtd3_hard_config.bin
     RB_MAGIC_HARD
     DATA type=26   len=4     data-offset=0x0008  00 00 00 00                          |....|